Kairos-T/Hash-Cracker/README.md

 # Hash Cracker

 Python script that attempts to crack password hashes using various hash algorithms and a dictionary of possible passwords.
 It supports bcrypt, SHA-256, and MD5 hash algorithms.
-This tool is intended for educational and ethical purposes, such as testing the security of your own systems or improving your understanding of password hashing.

 ## Table of Contents